 The rims are not only design and appearance.
 The shape of the rims also influences the air resistance of the vehicle due to air turbulence.
 At first glance, this may seem trivial, but in reality, rim design and rim diameter still make a difference of a few percentage points in terms of power consumption.
 Basically, the larger and heavier the rim, the higher the consumption.
 It’s not for nothing that Tesla has developed the energy-saving Aero rim design for the Model 3.
 This is a good overview of the consumption data compared to the wheel size (values in Km a little further down the table).
 By the way, tires for a larger rim diameter are also more expensive.

 Purchase Fabric or leather seats?

 New Tesla cars are generally only available with seats in vegan imitation leather.
 This is however very high-quality and easy to clean.
 And by the way, after a while it looks even better than the genuine leather seats that were formerly available for Model S and Model X until around summer 2017.
 On the used car market, Model S and Model X are also still available with cloth seats.
 For these two vehicle types, ventilated leather seats were previously also available as an option.

 How important is other Tesla vehicle equipment?

-With Tesla there are generally few options to choose from.
+With Tesla, there are generally few options to choose from.
 Even the basic equipment includes practically the complete range of functions and Tesla wants to keep the production of its vehicles as simple as possible.
-Nevertheless, there used to be a greater variety of options, some of which were subject to a fee, which is particularly interesting for buyers of used cars.
+Nevertheless, there used to be a greater variety of options, some of which were subject to a fee, which is fascinating for buyers of used cars.
 The differences are greater for used Model S and X than for Model 3.
 For example, the following equipment was not always standard for S and X in the past